All Images © 2002-2015 KramerForum.com

 It's a solderless installation, too easy!

-Hughes & Kettner 4x12 Speaker Cabinet
+Hughes & Kettner 4x12 Speaker Cabinet (Update 2012: sold in my move to SF)

 The Hughes & Kettner amp above came with a matching 4x12 cabinet.
 I think it's loaded with Celestions, but honestly I am yet to open it.
 It sounds pretty great.